-Ana Cheri Flaunts Incredible Curves In Plunging Top & Barely-There Shorts
+Ana Cheri Flaunts Incredible Curves In Plunging Top & Barely There Shorts

 Day 22 in quarantine = Bangs … just kidding!
 But really, now is a great time to learn a new skill or do the things you “never have time for” I’m currently creating content as usual ???? and plan on starting a painting project today.
 What are you all doing with your time?
 AnaCheri.com #bangs #hairstyles #quarantine #quarantinelife #selfcare #selfquarantine #stayhome #stayhealthy #staysafe #anacheri

 In the caption, the social media sensation made reference to the coronavirus pandemic by humorously stating that she gave herself bangs after 22 days of self-quarantining.
-She went on to say that she is spending her time while at home “creating content” and making artwork.
-Ana also asked her followers how have they been keeping themselves occupied.
+She went on to say that she is spending her time at home “creating content” and making artwork.
+Ana also asked her followers how they have been keeping themselves occupied.

 Fans flocked to the comments section to answer Ana’s question.